apache/spark/docs/running-on-yarn.md

 pre-packaged distribution.
 1. Locate the `spark-<version>-yarn-shuffle.jar`.
-This should be under `$SPARK_HOME/common/network-yarn/target/scala-<version>` if you are building Spark yourself, and under `lib` if you are using a distribution.
+This should be under `$SPARK_HOME/common/network-yarn/target/scala-<version>` if you are building Spark yourself, and under `yarn` if you are using a distribution.
 1. Add this jar to the classpath of all `NodeManager`s in your cluster.
 1. In the `yarn-site.xml` on each node, add `spark_shuffle` to `yarn.nodemanager.aux-services`,
 then set `yarn.nodemanager.aux-services.spark_shuffle.class` to